 Students need to complete the online ALEKS math exam at least one week prior to attending New Student Orientation or meeting with an advisor to register for classes.
 The exam can be taken any time at any computer.

 Tip: A score of 0 - 35 may require a pre-college math course.
-We strongly recommend that students take the ALEKS assessment a second time after the initial test and study with the help of the learning modules in ALEKS.
-Our study shows that, on average, a student improves about 15 points on their second attempt.
-This can save you significant time and money.
+Students may take the ALEKS assessment a second time after the initial test and study with the help of the learning modules in ALEKS.
+Usually, students improve scores on their second attempt.

-Once you log on, you have 48 hours to complete the exam (so you don't have to do it all at once).
-Please ensure you have a space conducive to doing your best work.
+Once you log on, you have 2.5 hours to complete the exam.
+Please ensure you have a distraction free space, conducive to doing your best work.

 The purpose of the assessment is to give an accurate measure of your current mathematical skills so that you will have a better opportunity to be successful in your courses.
 There is no benefit to inflating or deflating your abilities on the assessment.
 While you are taking the assessment, do not consult with any other source for help (friends, family, internet searches, textbooks, etc.), and do your honest best.
 Use of outside resources may result in you being placed into a course you are not prepared for.

 - You must be admitted to IU South Bend in order to take ALEKS.